Skip to main content

 Plan

 If we decide that a pupil needs SEND support, parents and carers will be notified.
-Learning Plans will be put in place for the learner outlining their areas of strength and difficulty and a range of strategies to support their learning.
+Learning Plans will be put in place for the pupil’s outlining their areas of strength and difficulty and a range of strategies to support their learning.
 All Learning Plans are shared with staff and are available to parents and carers on request.
 Additional interventions will be identified, recorded and implemented where it is deemed appropriate.

-High quality teaching will take place in classroom taking account of the needs of all learners.
-Further interventions will take place in The Link and/or referrals will be made to external agencies where necessary.
+High quality adaptive teaching will take place in all classrooms taking account of the needs of all pupils.
+Further interventions will take place in The Link and/or LINK Retreat.

 Review